 ‘Strong geometric shapes contrast perfectly with the softness of carefully chosen planting whilst large pieces of furniture display a non-apologetic confidence in your choices,’ says Nick Woodhouse of Woodhouse and Law.

 ‘Try to provide ample paths and entertaining spaces; these are far more inviting and will ensure the garden is enjoyed to its maximum potential.’
-We love this example of a striking pink focal point positioned above a seating area.
+We love this example of a striking pink focal point positioned above the outdoor seating ideas.

 Matt Haddon MSGD, landscape and garden designer of Matt Haddon Gardens, uses porcelain paving throughout this garden to link its different sections together.
 The pathways don’t just add cohesion, however.
 They also enable the homeowners and guests to circulate around the plot, to view the plants and enjoy the space.

 The pathways allow for a choice of routes, including a direct and practical route for the frequent journey from the house to the garage.
 Other paths through the denser planting are good for easy maintenance, plus are fun for grandchildren to run around.
-So, why not try adding some inspiring garden path ideas to your own plot?
+So, why not try adding some inspiring garden path ideas to your own small garden layout ideas?

 How do you lay out pots in a small garden?

-Put your biggest, tallest pot at the back – this will be your main focal point.
+Put your biggest, tallest pot at the back – this will be your main focal point for your container gardening ideas.
 Perhaps it's a potted tree or a showy display of agapanthus.
 Then, begin to surround it with gradually smaller pots, maybe a planter of bulbs or a small shrub rose.
 Put the shortest pots at the front – this could be small containers full of violas or succulents, for example.

 This will allow you to see everything, whilst keeping it feeling balanced.
 You can always use bricks to add height to the ones further back if needed.